MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 ];
 ```

-## Verify TLS Certificate of the endpoint
+## Retry request
-You can also set your endpoint's tls certificate to be verified when you send a request to it.
-For this you can set `TELEGRAM_VERIFY_ENDPOINT` in your `.env`.
-It is recommended that the `TELEGRAM_VERIFY_ENDPOINT` value is always `true`.
+You can set the number of retries and the delay between each retry if the HTTP connection is lost.

 The `telegram.php` configuration file:
 ```php